 - It can produce cramping in some women (experienced in some cases where women have had their tubes tied, or when taking this root the day before or during their period), especially with those who eat a lot of maca for a long time.

 - It can speed up the menstruation cycle.

 Tips to avoid the side effects

-Ideally you will need to make sure maca product you buy comes from a reliable source and it has not been too much processed (which means: it is not irradiated, no fillers.
+Ideally, you will need to make sure maca product you buy comes from a reliable source and it has not been too much processed (which means: it is not irradiated, no fillers.
 It should be organic maca).
 In addition, it is good to try and not to mix maca with other supplements.
 This way you will know how well your body can tolerate this food.
-It is good to make experiments with dosage and start slowly taking only half spoon, so the body will adjust naturally without any side effects.
+It is good to make experiments with dosage and start slowly taking an only half spoon, so the body will adjust naturally without any side effects.
 It is also good to find out what products suits you most: powdered, capsulated or extract form.
 A good quality and organic raw maca products are a good start.

 Maca and Upset Stomach

-To avoid having upset stomach, find out if you do not tolerate fiber.
+To avoid having an upset stomach, find out if you do not tolerate fibre.
 Some people have problems with their intestines when taking maca.
-This is because of the great amount of fiber and starch found in maca.
-In that case it is good to try gelatinized maca, it doesn’t have starch, it is easier to digest and you will not experience belly problems and avoid having stomach pain.
+This is because of the great amount of fibre and starch found in maca.
+In that case, it is good to try gelatinized maca, it doesn’t have starch, it is easier to digest and you will not experience belly problems and avoid having stomach pain.
 It is always good to get rid of bad habits and negative external resistances, such as: If you drink or smoke, STOP now!
 At least stop using tobacco or alcohol while trying to get healthier.
 Do not mess up your system even more!
 If you cannot give up nicotine, alcohol, non-description drugs, then this “miracle healthy food” is simply not for you.

-For optimal results, this root should be taken together with balanced diet high in vegetables and fruits (not white processed wheat) in order for the system to get balanced.
+For optimal results, this root should be taken together with a balanced diet high in vegetables and fruits (not white processed wheat) in order for the system to get balanced.